 A new 8-person RCF-PMI opens in Des Moines, which has expanded to a current capacity of 11 members.

 Mainstream adds a Payee Departments, and member financial services are developed with records computerized and networked.

 The first Warren County HCBS sites open.

 Mainstream Education and Learning Center (MELC) opens, with first vocational programs in Polk County.
 Mainstream Education and Learning Center hires its first job developers and job coaches.

 Mainstream starts Workstream, a for-profit company affiliated with a national call center program, to provide training and competitive employment in the call center industry.

-Aspen, a new home opens in Ames for adults with high medical needs.
+Aspen House in Ames opens to serve adults with high medical needs (medically fragile).
 It is the first of its kind in the State of Iowa.

 The Transition Age Youth (TAY) Program begins in Des Moines at the SLA's and later on reside in residential homes for 3-5 persons.